sindresorhus/camelcase/readme.md

 $ npm install camelcase
 ```

-*If you need to support Firefox, stay on version 5 as version 6 uses regex features not available in Firefox.*
+*If you need to support Firefox < 78, stay on version 5 as version 6 uses regex features not available in Firefox < 78.*

 ## Usage